MaartenBrijker/project/DESIGN.md

 # audio processing

-For this part of the app I will use the Audio Unit API.
+For this part of the app I will use the Audio Kit API.
 This API makes use of the Core Audio build in to swift, but is more accessable and easier to work with.
-Audio Unit provides several samplers, effects and sequencers to manipulate audio.
-Also a graphical tool of Audio Unit will be used.
+Audio Kit provides several samplers, effects and sequencers to manipulate audio.
+Also a graphical tool of Audio Kit will be used.

 # output